michael-lutz/divide-and-conquer/README.md

 ## Why This Matters
 Despite having the theoretical ability to understand exponentially many dependencies per token generation, modern LLMs do not learn to exploit this mechanism.
 I hypothesize that most human-generated pretraining data and reasoning traces primarily involve shallow lookbacks, and thus LLMs never need to learn the divide and conquer circuit.
 Each token generation may only require a single digit lookback depth, and that saturates most pre-training and post-training objectives.

-**But why train models to think like humans, bound by shallow hops, when they could grasp entire dependency graphs at once?**
+**But why train models to think like humans, bound by shallow hops, when they can learn to grasp entire dependency graphs?**

-It's easy to see how precisely encoding *all* of a text's dependencies at the time of generation would allow a model to form deep connections that would otherwise be impossible to see.
+It's easy to see how precisely encoding *all* of a text's dependencies at the time of generation would allow a model to form connections that would otherwise be impossible to spot.
 If we are to develop machines that greatly exceed human reasoning abilities, teaching them to understand complex information dependencies seems natural and necessary.
 The fact remains that *you don't know what you don't know*, and it is easy to miss important connections that are not obvious within a few hops.

-Moreover, most information dependencies are not structured in linear chains, but rather graphs.
+Moreover, information dependencies are often not structured in linear chains, but rather graphs.
 If you've ever asked a model to debug a deadlock in a complicated code base, you'll know that LLMs struggle to understand the delicate ordering of code and high branching factor of potential culprit code paths.
 Chain of thought reasoning through every suspicious path is intractable due to the exponential growth of tokens required.

 ## Follow Up Ideas
 I don't have access to a large distributed learning setup, but if I did, I'd start by adding a pretraining objective that requires a model to resolve a large number of dependencies per token.
 To avoid disrupting the natural abstraction of information, it might be worth warm-starting this circuit by freezing most heads and weight-sharing a head from the third layer and onwards to enforce a recursive divide and conquer mechanism.
 Another subtle detail is that the question must be provided before the context, otherwise the model would be unable to resolve the problem in parallel.

 An interesting follow-up direction is to explore the ability of small models to perform search through graph-like dependency relationships.
-My intuition is that .
-Moreover, it could also be helpful to figure out how to effectively weight-share .
+Moreover, it could also be helpful to figure out how to effectively weight-share the divide and conquer circuit, demonstrating truly infinite context depth.

 Thanks for reading!
 If you have any feedback or ideas, feel free to make an issue or PR on the [project repo](https://github.com/michael-lutz/divide-and-conquer).
 I have provided all model configurations & checkpoints and encourage you to perform your own analysis.